awwright/json-schema-org-pages/index.md

     { "type": "string" }

-JSON Schema nests schemas to describe things like the values of items in an array, or the values of properties in an object.
-Multiple constraints can be combined, and you can also add annotations to your JSON instance:

-    { "description": "A geographical coordinate"
-    , "type": "object"
-    , "properties":
-        { "latitude": { "type": "number" }
-        , "longitude": { "type": "number" }
-        }
-    }

-JSON Schema is a hypermedia format ideally suited for using in HTTP.
+JSON Schema is hypermedia ready, and ideal for annotating your existing JSON-based HTTP API.
 JSON Schema documents are identified by URIs, which can be used in HTTP Link headers, and inside JSON Schema documents to allow recursive definitions.

-<a href="doc">Continue reading the Reference guide.</a>
+<a href="doc/basics">Continue reading the Reference guide.</a>

 ## The Specification